Illustration by Ethan Rilly from Slate

 Oh, also, can we mention but not talk about Keanu Reeves?
 I read in an interview that Keanu Reeves basically helped develop the Keanu Reeves character.
 What a wild time that was.
 As a person who watched John Wick 3, I advise Keanu Reeves to quit martial arts and do comedy full time.
 Man.

-Booksmart - This film is it.
+Booksmart - This film is It.
 It's Olivia Wilde's directorial debut and the cast is filled with beautiful people who wanted a chick flick about a female friendship that smashed the patriarchy.
 It is so incredibly funny, and still in that typical american way.
-At the same time, there's so much gen z humor in it that I'm in love.
-It's honestly just hilarious and so well done I felt like I was watching some of the people I myself know - but on a screen.
+At the same time, there's so much Gen Z humor that make it feel super fresh and like something we've never seen on screen before.
+It's honestly just hilarious and so well done.
+I felt like I was watching some of the people I, myself, know - but on a screen.
 The cast are also so sweet, I've been obsessed with watching their interviews.
 Also Oliva Wilde is kind of a directing genius?
 Ok cool.

 YouTube - Bon Appétit has got it made, baby!
 Last summer, I was obsessed with watching their It's Alive show that stars who's-better-than-us-vinny Brad Leone and anything that Claire Saffitz does because of her super Virgo precision.
 I've opened my eyes since then, and have dabbled in the world of Chris, Carla, Andy, and Molly.
 Priya is growing on me.
 It's just such a great cooking channel that makes me want to cook and also doesn't make me fear cooking (which is a hard thing to do when you've got someone like me as an audience member).
 I still truly love It's Alive and would recommend it to those who are new to the BA Test Kitchen.